David Nauen, M.D., Ph.D.

 Andrew Wilson, M.S.

-Mechanisms of temporal lobe epilepsy; algorithmic seizure detection.
+Mechanisms of temporal lobe epilepsy; bioinformatic tools for transcriptome data.

 Alaleh Azhir — Computer Science and Biomedical Engineering